-According to Otoman arhives in 1693, the synagogue existed before the conquest of Istanbul by the Ottomans.
-Ahrida Synagogue (Uhr, Toh, Balat) was named after the Ohri city which is situated in Macedon.
-The synagogue is located in Balat neighborhood of ıstanbul and it is the biggest one among the Balat’s synagogues.
+According to Ottoman archives in 1693, the synagogue existed before the conquest of Istanbul by the Ottomans.
+Ahrida Synagogue (Uhr, Toh, Balat) was named after the Ohri city situated in Macedon.
+The synagogue is located in the Balat neighborhood of ıstanbul, and it is the biggest one among Balat’s synagogues.
 The Ahrida Synagogue was burnt during the Great Istanbul Fire in 1690 and was renovated in 1694.
-According to inscription on the wall, the synagogue was renovated by the architect Hüsrev Tayla with the commission of 500.
+According to the inscription on the wall, the architect Hüsrev Tayla renovated the synagogue with the commission of 500.
 Years Foundation in 1992.
-The lectern of the synagogue resembles like a galley.
-According to a belief, this form reminds us the Noah’s Ark.
-And the other submission; the ark symbolies the galleys which brought the Safarids from Spain to the Ottoman Empire.
+The lectern of the synagogue resembles a galley.
+According to a belief, this form reminds us of the Noah’s Ark.
+And the other submission; the ark symbolizes the galleys which brought the Safarids from Spain to the Ottoman Empire.

-The other importance for the Turkish history, it was organized a religious ceremony and prayed for the Ottoman soldiers who were at war against the Russian Emire at Crimea.
+The other importance for Turkish history was organizing a religious ceremony and praising the Ottoman soldiers who were at war against the Russian Empire in Crimea.

 You can book Istanbul Jewish Heritage Tour with Romos Travel.